Undergraduate Policies and Procedures

 The Office of the Registrar will accept "Undergraduate Change of Major" forms for processing up to the close of business on the first day of classes of each semester.
 Forms received after the first day of classes will be processed effective for the following semester.

-If a student elects to change majors more than two times during an academic year, the third change requires a $50.00 fee.
-EXCEPTION: There is no charge to move to, or from, the "undeclared major" category.
+If a student elects to modify his/her major more than two times during an academic career, the third modification requires a $50.00 fee.
+EXCEPTION: There is no charge to move from the "undeclared major" category.

 Declaring a Major

 Undergraduate students must declare an academic course of study or major by the time they have earned 54 semester credit hours in order to continue enrollment.
 These hours include UT Dallas credits, credit transferred from other institutions, and hours awarded through credit by examination (AP, CLEP, IB, SAT, and so on).

 Transfer students who have earned 54 hours at the time they apply for admission to UT Dallas may be undeclared for one semester.
 These students will be advised in their first semester by the Student Outreach and Academic Retention (SOAR) advising office.
 After the initial semester these students must then declare a major to be allowed to register for a subsequent semester.